LisaMaryLee/portfolio/certifications/google_cybersecurity/README.md

 ## 📜 License

 Licensed under the [MIT License](LICENSE).
-All examples included were generated for educational and demonstration purposes during the Google Cloud security course.
+Examples included are original work or course-based derivations created for educational use.